Pixel-Fondue/modo_kit_basic/README.md

 # Modo Kit Basic
-Welcome to the Modo Kit Basic!
+Welcome to Modo Kit Basic!
 This repository serves as a foundational starting point for constructing a basic Python kit for Foundry Modo.
-This open-source GitHub template repository has been diligently curated to provide the minimally required elements needed to jumpstart your kit-building journey.
+This open-source GitHub template has been diligently curated to provide the minimally required elements needed to jumpstart your kit-building journey.

 ## What is Modo Kit Basic?